 However, while it may be enticing to spend all of your time in Tokyo, it is so important to remember that there other amazing places to visit in Japan and quite a lot of them can be taken as day trips from Tokyo.

-This post outlines the absolute best day trips from Tokyo which will teach you so much more about the history, the culture, the food and etiquette of Japan.
+This post outlines the best day trips from Tokyo which will teach you so much more about the history, the culture, the food and etiquette of Japan.

-Travel bloggers from around the world have shared their favourite day trips from Tokyo.
+Travel bloggers from around the world have shared their favourite and best day trips from Tokyo.
 Keep reading for the best guide on day trips from Tokyo including how to get there, what to see, places to eat and some cool hidden gems.

 Disclaimer: This post may contain affiliate links.
 If you purchase through my link, I may receive a small commission at no additional cost to you.